supervisitor20/MyJobs/doc/source/faq.rst

 still get a 403 when trying to access PRM?
-  In addition to the company needing to have app-level access for the app which you are trying to access, the role assigned to the user needs to have activities requiredf or that particular app's page.
+  In addition to the company needing to have app-level access for the app which you are trying to access, the role assigned to the user needs to have activities required for that particular app's page.
 In the case of the PRM overview page, a role must include the "read partner" activity.

 How do I assign roles in the Django Admin?